 EPA announced seventeen pioneering properties nationwide

-We’re excited to share the news that ECO Modern Flats has been recognized by the U.S. Environmental Protection Agency as among the first multifamily housing properties to earn ENERGY STAR certification for superior energy performance.
+We’re excited to share the news that the U.S. Environmental Protection Agency has recognized ECO Modern Flats among the first multifamily housing properties to earn ENERGY STAR certification for superior energy performance.
 The recognition signifies that this pioneering property is more energy efficient than 75 percent of similar properties nationwide, and that it is one of the first to tap the energy efficiency potential within the multifamily housing industry.

 By reducing the amount of energy consumed, ECO Modern Flats has cut utility bills and reduced greenhouse gas emissions associated with producing energy.
 Current estimates show that multifamily properties can become 30 percent more efficient by 2020, unlocking $9 billion in energy savings and preventing annual greenhouse gas emissions roughly equivalent to the average annual output from over four million U.S. households.

 “Specialized Real Estate Group is pleased to accept EPA’s ENERGY STAR certification in recognition of our energy efficiency efforts,” said Jeremy Hudson, Specialized CEO.
 “We designed this building to save energy, and ENERGY STAR confirms that we’ve met that goal.
 Efficient operations are a cornerstone of our commitment to creating healthy places.”

 To earn the ENERGY STAR, ECO Modern Flats fully renovated four 1970’s apartment buildings, adding a solar hot water system, efficient lighting, low-flow plumbing fixtures, ENERGY STAR appliances, insulation, and low-e windows.
 The innovative renovation, which was certified LEED Platinum, was designed by Modus Studio.